Don't hope to get rid of books (Umberto Eco)

 In stock

-Laughter in Ancient Rome: How They Joke and What They Laughed at in the Eternal City
+Laughter in Ancient Rome: How People Joke and Laughed in the Eternal City

 19.99 €